degi/wanulcas/docs/overview.md

 more precise value is calculated in step 5 of the daily procedure – see below)).

-The sequence of events in modeling water uptake (Figure.
-3.7), more detail equations are presented in Appendix 5 and 11:
+The sequence of events in modeling water uptake (Figure 4.2), more detail equations are presented in Appendix 5 and 11:

 1. Estimate potential transpirational demand E_(p) from potential dry